SAP-samples/cap-distributed-resiliency/tutorial/02-Setup CAP Application/README.md

    Copy the following details from default-env.json and use it in application.yaml.
     ![default env](./images/08.png)

    Modify the spring cloud profile with SAP HANA Cloud instance details, which is copied from previous step.
-These configurations can be easily configured via application.yaml file.
-But sometimes you need more flexibility to change the configuration without redeploying.
-Check the [Externalize Data source configuration](./README.md#externalize)
+The Spring configuration provides a great deal of freedom in how to set various components of the framework; nevertheless, if you wish to externalize the data source configuration, refer the section [How to externalize the data source configuration](./README.md#externalize)

     ![app.yml](./images/09.png)